HarcourtsAcademy/grav-ha-user/pages/02.qualifications/01.australia/03.queensland/qld-sales-registration.md

   - Those who wish to become registered real estate salespersons in Australia
   - Existing real estate salespersons moving interstate or from another country wishing to register as a salesperson
   - People from other sectors of the real estate industry wishing to further develop their knowledge or skills in specific areas
-  - Managers wishing to have a clearer understanding of what their new recruits are learning
+  - Harcourts managers wishing to have a clearer understanding of what their new recruits are learning

 course_content :
   - title: The Program
     list: |
       * Will provide participants with the knowledge, skills and attitudes to build a successful career in real estate sales
-      * Incorporates 12 units of competency from the CPP07 Certificate IV in Property Services (Real Estate)
+      * Incorporates 7 units of competency from the CPP07 Certificate IV in Property Services (Real Estate)
       * Is recognised nationally throughout Australia
       * Combines 'what to know' education with practical 'how to do' instruction
       * Is delivered by certified professional trainers qualified in accelerated learning techniques to enhance learning retention and student engagement